bitovi/academy/src/angular/6-restaurant-service/restaurant-service.md

 Now, restart our app using `npm start` and it will run it with the proxy config we created.
 To test that it's working, navigate to <a href="http://localhost:4200/api/restaurants" target="_blank">http://localhost:4200/api/restaurants</a> and you should be able to see a list of restaurants.

+## Angular Services

+Angular <a href="https://angular.io/guide/architecture-services" target="_blank">Services</a> are pieces of functionality that may not need to be tied to a view like components.
+A common example of a service is making an HTTP request to get data.
+Many components may require functionality to fetch data, and a Service can help abstract that logic into one place to be used across components.

+@sourceref ./service.html
+@codepen
+@highlight 18-45,61,111, only

 ## Importing `HttpClientModule` into _app.module.ts_

 For making HTTP requests to interact with an API, Angular provides a HttpClient Module.
 To use it we'll need to import it in the root module of our app and include it the imports array.